-In Down Imaging[TM] models (858c HD DI and 958c HD DI), targets detected in the 455 kHz conical beam are represented as blue fish symbols, and targets detected in the 200 kHz conical beam are represented as orange fish symbols.
+In Down Imaging® models (1159ci HD DI), targets detected in the 455 kHz conical beam are represented as blue fish symbols, and targets detected in the 200 kHz conical beam are represented as orange fish symbols.

-In the Xtreme Depth models (858c HD XD and 958c HD XD), targets detected in the 200 kHz narrow beam are represented as orange fish symbols and targets detected in the 50 kHz wide beam are represented as blue fish symbols.
+In Xtreme Depth models (1159ci HD XD), targets detected in the 200 kHz narrow beam are represented as orange fish symbols and targets detected in the 50 kHz wide beam are represented as blue fish symbols.

-When Fish $ID+^{TM}$ is turned off, the Fishfinder shows only the raw sonar returns on the display.
+When Fish ID+TM is turned off, the Fishfinder shows only the raw sonar returns on the display.
 These returns will often result in "arches" forming on the display, indicating potential targets.
 Due to the transducer beam angle, the distance to a fish decreases as the fish moves into the beam, and then increases as it moves out again, creating a Fish Arch when this distance change is shown on the display.
 Boat speed, chart speed, and the position of the fish within the sonar beam greatly affect the shape of the arch.